 trust (for instance, such a trust must complete Schedule A (Form 990 or 990-EZ)), unless otherwise specified.
 If such a trust

 does not have any taxable income under Subtitle A of the Code,

 it can file Form 990 or 990-EZ to meet its section 6012 filing requirement and does not have to file Form 1041, U.S. Income

 An organization is required to file Form 990 under these instructions if the organization claims exempt status under

 section 501(a) but has not established such exempt status by filing Form 1023, Application for Recognition of Exemption Under

 Section 501(c)(3) of the Internal Revenue Code, or Form 1024, Application for Recognition of Exemption Under Section 501(a),

 recognizing tax-exempt status.
 In such a case, the organization must check the “Application pending

-being filed in the belief that the organization is exempt under section 501(a), but that the IRS has not yet recognized such
+990 is being filed in the belief that the organization is exempt under section 501(a), but that the IRS has not yet recognized

 To qualify for tax exemption retroactive to the date of its organization or formation, an organization claiming tax-exempt